T-DEV16/ML-Group-Project-8/README.md

 Our first model is a Convolutional Neural Network with the layers:
 - CNN LAYERS PLOT

 We thought this was a good place to start because it is not too complicated, and was trainable in a decent amount of time.
+We used 40 epochs, with a batch size of 2, to speed up training, as it was taking a very long time.
+We are using IOU as an accuracy metric for the bounding boxes.
+Intersection over Union (IOU) is defined as the area of overlap divided by the area of union of the predicted and true bounding boxes.
+Typically, an IOU > 0.5 is very good.

 - EXPLAIN MODEL
 - EXPLAIN METRICS